-This topic describes how to add multiple connections at a time.
+This topic describes how to create multiple connections at a time.

-- Currently, you can only add multiple MySQL, Oracle, or SQL Server connections at a time.
+- To migrate multiple tables to the cloud, you can create only multiple MySQL, Oracle, or SQL Server connections at a time.

-- You can only set the connection type to JDBC Connection Mode.
+- To create multiple connections at a time, you can set the connection type only to Connection string mode.

-- After adding MySQL, Oracle, or SQL Server connections, you must test connectivity.
-If the connectivity test is passed, you can select the connections when you configure sync nodes to migrate tables to the cloud.
+- After you create MySQL, Oracle, or SQL Server connections, you must test connectivity.
+If the connectivity test is passed, you can select the connections when you configure sync nodes to migrate multiple tables to the cloud.

-- On the Data Integration page, click in the left-side navigation pane.
-The Data Source page appears.
+- On the page that appears, click Connection in the left-side navigation pane.
+The page appears.

-- On the Data Source page, click Add Connections in the upper-right corner.
+- On the Data Source page, click Batch add data source in the upper-right corner.

-- In the Add Connections dialog box that appears, select a connection type, click Select File, and then upload the relevant file.
-In this topic, MySQL connections are added.
+- In the Batch add data source dialog box, select a connection type, click Select File, and then upload a file.
+In this example, MySQL connections are created.

-Parameter or button Description Connect To The type of the connection.
-You can only set the value to JDBC Connection Mode.
-Upload Script Click Download Template.
-In the template, enter the name, description, JDBC URL, username, and password of each connection to add.Note The template contains information about a default connection mysql_001_di_test.
-You can delete the information and add your connections.
+Parameter Description Data source type You can set this parameter only to Connection string mode.
+Script Upload Click Template download.
+In the template, enter the name, description, URL, username, and password of each connection that you want to create.Note The template contains information about a default connection mysql_001_di_test.
+You can delete the information about the default connection and create your connections.
 Select File Click Select File and select the modified template.
-Create After the file is uploaded, click Create.
-The upload results, including the number of added connections, number of connections that fail to be added, and failure causes, appear in the text box at the bottom.
+Start new After the file is uploaded, click Start new.
+The upload results appear in the text box.
+For example, the upload results include the number of created connections, the number of connections that fail to be created, and failure causes.

 - After the file is uploaded, click Close.

-- On the Data Source page, select the added connections and click Test Connection.
+- On the Data Source page, find the required connection and click Edit.